apache/fluo/docs/metrics.md

 Fluo core is instrumented using [dropwizard metrics][1].
 This allows fluo users to easily gather information about Fluo by configuring different reporters.
+While dropwizard can be configured to report Fluo metrics to many different tools, below are some tools that have been used with Fluo.

+1. [Grafana/InfluxDB][3] - Fluo has [documentation][3] for sending metrics to
+   InfluxDB and viewing them in Grafana.
+The [fluo-dev] tool can also set up these tools for you and configure Fluo to send to them.

-Fluo will always setup a JMX reporter, regardless of the number of reporters configured.
+2. JMX -  Fluo will always setup a JMX reporter, regardless of the number of reporters configured.
 This is done because the dropwizard config mechanism does not currently support the JMX reporter.
 The JMX reporter makes it easy to see fluo stats in jconsole or jvisualvm.

 Configuring Fluo processes
 --------------------------